Release dove: Olympic games

-The ritual of releasing doves in the Olympic games originated in 1896.
-The doves in the 1896 Olympics were released as part of the closing ceremony; the ritual became an official part of the opening ceremony in the 1920 Antwerp games.
-The ritual was altered to be purely symbolic after the doves released in the 1988 Seoul Olympics landed on the Olympic Torch and were burnt alive when it was lit.
+The ritual of releasing doves in the Olympic Games originated in 1896.
+The doves in the 1896 Summer Olympics were released as part of the closing ceremony; the ritual became an official part of the opening ceremony in the 1920 Summer Olympics in Antwerp.
+The ritual was altered to be purely symbolic after the 1988 Summer Olympics in Seoul when several of the doves released in the landed on the Olympic torch and were burnt alive when it was lit.
 At the Olympics 2021, in Tokyo, a thousand paper doves were used instead of real birds.

-The Vatican
+Vatican City

 In 2004, Pope John Paul II released doves, with children, to promote Christian unity and world peace.

-In 2005, Pope John Paul II started a yearly January tradition of children releasing doves from a window to promote world peace.
-The practice was problematic due to the birds not flying away and returning to the window 2005, 2012.
-At some releases the doves were attacked by other birds, a seagull in 2013, and a seagull and a crow in 2014.
+In 2005, this became an annual tradition.
+On multiple occasions, the pigeons did not fly away but rather returned to the window from which they were released..
+At some releases the doves were attacked by other birds, such as a seagull in 2013 and a seagull and a crow in 2014.
 In December 2013, at an event where Pope Benedict XVI released doves during a Holocaust remembrance event the birds were attacked by a seagull.

-Since 2015, The Vatican no longer engages in the releasing doves due to the problems of birds not flying away and being attacked by other birds.
+Since 2015, the Vatican City no longer engages in the releasing doves due to the problems of birds not flying away and being attacked by other birds.
 The notoriety of this event generated a public outcry for the Vatican to halt this practice.
-A balloon release has been used instead in 2015 and 2018.
+A balloon release has since been used instead.